Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: De Moivre's Martingale

 \section{De Moivre's Martingale}

-We begin our exposition with a motivating example, De Moivre's martingale which models a gambler's ruin in a betting game with two stopping conditions \cite{grimmett2020probability}.
+We begin our exposition with a motivating example, De Moivre's martingale, which models a betting game with two stopping conditions \cite{grimmett2020probability}.
 The betting problem involves gamblers reaching a set amount before terminating the gambling game.
-This model problem distinguishes between the two possible outcomes, success in reaching the goal, or ruin where all the capital is lost.
-Now imagine that we observe a series of game rounds.
+This model problem distinguishes between two possible outcomes: success in reaching the goal or ruin, where all the capital is lost.
+Now, imagine that we observe a series of game rounds.
 In each round, one either wins the bet and increases their current wealth by one token or loses with the opposite effect.
-Assume the game begins with a set of players having initial wealth distributed on a finite set $\Vt=\{1,\ldots,M-1\}$ of values for the corresponding number of tokens, according to an initial distribution $\mu_0$.
+Assume the game begins with a set of players having wealth in a finite set $\Vt=\{1,\ldots,M-1\}$ of values for the corresponding number of tokens according to an initial probability distribution $\hat \mu_0$.
 If a player loses all the capital or achieves a cap of cumulative $M$ tokens in any number of rounds, they discontinue the game.
-We presume our prior law corresponds to a fair game.
+We presume that our prior law corresponds to a fair game.

-Over a discrete window of time $[1,t] \subset \mathbb N$, we observe the distribution of players that terminate the game for the above reasons, reaching the goal of $M$ tokens, or due to being ruined by hitting the lower bound $0$.
-These two distributions are denoted by $\hat \nu^{\rm win}(\tau), \hat \nu^{\rm ruin}(\tau)$, for $\tau \in [1,t]$, respectively.
-However, these observed {\em time marginals} may not be consistent with the prior law, leading us to suspect foul play.
-Thus, we seek to identify {\em the most likely} perturbation of the prior law that may explain the observed marginals and point to suspect times when foul play may have taken place.
+Over a discrete window of time $[1,t] \subset \mathbb N$, we observe the distribution of players that terminate the game for the above reasons, reaching the goal of $M$ tokens or being ruined by hitting the lower bound $0$.
+These two distributions are denoted by $\hat \nu^{\rm win}(\tau)$ and $\hat \nu^{\rm ruin}(\tau)$, for $\tau \in [1,t]$, respectively.
+However, these observed temporal marginals may not be consistent with the prior law, leading us to suspect foul play.
+Thus, we seek to identify the {\em most likely} perturbation of the prior law that may explain the observed marginals and point to suspect times when the foul play may have taken place.

 We model this setting via a Markov chain with two absorbing states representing $0$ and $M$ tokens.
 This Markov chain has a total of $\vert \Vt \vert +2$ states\footnote{$\vert\cdot \vert $ stands for the cardinality of a set.}.
-The problem being addressed is to determine the most likely law on trajectories that begin at time $0$ with the initial distribution on $\Vt$ and gives rise to the recorded time marginals.
-This example is revisited at the end of the paper after a theory in the spirit of Schr\"odinger for matching spatio-temporal marginal distributions is in place.
+The problem being addressed is to determine the most likely law on trajectories beginning with the initial probability distribution $\hat \mu_0$ with support in $\Vt$ and gives rise to the recorded marginals $ \hat \nu^{\rm win}$ and $\hat \nu^{\rm ruin}$.
+Fig. \ref{fig:fig1} exemplifies this problem.
+This example is revisited at the end of the paper after a framework in the spirit of Schr\"odinger for matching spatio-temporal marginals is in place.